-- g) Businesses Engaged in Gambling (13 CFR §120.110 (g)) - i.
-Small businesses that obtain more than one-third of their annual gross revenue for the prior year, including rental income, from legal gambling activities are not eligible. - ii.
-Small businesses are eligible if they obtain one-third or less of their annual gross revenue, including rental income, from: - (a) Commissions from official State lottery ticket sales under a State license; or - (b) Gambling activities licensed and supervised by state authority in those states where the activities are legal. - (c) If the purpose of the business is gambling, such as a pari-mutual betting racetrack or a gambling casino, it is not eligible, regardless of the percentage of gross revenue derived from gambling. - h) Businesses Engaged in any Illegal Activity (13 CFR §120.110 (h))
+- g) Businesses Engaged in Gambling (13 CFR 120.110 (g)) - (1) Small businesses that obtain more than one-third of their annual gross income for the prior year, including rental income, from legal gambling activities are not eligible. - (2) Small businesses are eligible if they obtain one-third or less of their annual gross income, including rental income, from: - (a) Commissions from official State lottery ticket sales under a State license; or - (b) Gambling activities licensed and supervised by state authority in those states where the activities are legal. - h) Businesses Engaged in any Illegal Activity (13 CFR 120.110 (h))